rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>-raft-remove-shutdown</code></td>
 		<td>Shutdown Raft if node removed from cluster.
-		    <br><br>This ensures a node doesn&#39;t self-elect itself as Leader if it finds itself as the sole node in a single-node cluster.
+		    <br><br>This ensures a node doesn&#39;t elect itself as Leader if it finds itself as the sole node in a single-node cluster.
 </td>
 	</tr>
 	<tr>